 What it is

-Libby is a key Z Library alternative for mainstream readers because it connects directly to your local public library’s digital collection.
-Through Libby, you can borrow ebooks, audiobooks and magazines for free with a valid library card, using an app that’s built specifically for reading and listening.
+Libby connects directly to your local public library’s digital collection.
+You can borrow ebooks, audiobooks and magazines for free with a valid library card using an app built for reading and listening.

 Content focus